webdeveric/prevent-shortcut-takeover-web-ext/readme.md

 # Prevent Shortcut Takeover

-Stop sites from taking over your browser's keyboard shortcuts.
+Stop sites from taking over your keyboard shortcuts.

-Currently prevents sites from taking over ctrl+k / cmd+k.
+Defaults to preventing sites from taking over ctrl+k and ctrl+l (cmd on Mac).

+You can add your own shortcuts in the extension options.

 ## Local development